|

 ||

 Along the Rosette's northern arc, two cloud tendrils spiral together to make a distinctive "Y" shape.
 Several small star-forming pillars are found along these clouds, at the bottom of the spiral, and in the dark clouds toward the right (west).
-Click here for the mosaic including a general view of the northern and western regions. |
+Click here for the general view showing the northern and western regions. |

-| Exposure |
+Exposure |

 |